School Feature:Â The Learning Place

 The Learning Place was founded in September 2004.

-Tell us about your school’s history?
+Tell us about your school’s history.

-Our purpose-built building was commissioned in September 2008 and saw us expanding as we opened up the Elementary School in that same year.
-We opened our affiliate organisation, The Learning Place Centre (TLPCentre) – the first ever special needs day school on Lagos Island and its environs in 2010.
-The Learning Place is registered as a member school of the Association of International School Educators of Nigeria (AISEN); American Montessori Society (AMS) and became registered as an international school with the UK Department for Education and Skills (DfES) in 2012.
-We have proudly produced TLP ambassadors who seamlessly transitioned into various secondary schools of choice since 2013.
+Our purpose-built building was commissioned in September 2008, and we expanded as we opened the Elementary School that same year.
+We opened our affiliate organization, The Learning Place Center (TLPCentre) – the first ever special needs day school on Lagos Island and its environs in 2010.
+The Learning Place is registered as a member school of the Association of International School Educators of Nigeria (AISEN); American Montessori Society (AMS) and became registered as an international school with the UK Department for Education and Skills (DfES) in 2012. Â We have proudly produced TLP ambassadors who seamlessly transitioned into various secondary schools of choice since 2013.

-Please give details of your staff/administration?
+Please give details of your staff/administration.

 What is the curriculum/teaching methodology?